rabrigo/ecommerce_db/readme.md

 ## Usage

-The base URL for our requests will use https://ecommerce-bootcamp-hw.herokuapp.com.
+The base URL for our requests is https://ecommerce-bootcamp-hw.herokuapp.com.
 For instance,  using a GET request at with the end point /api/categories/ (with the full URL actually being https://ecommerce-bootcamp-hw.herokuapp.com/api/categories/) will show all categories in the database.

 ![screenshot](./screenshots/2.png)